DevarajMK/DevarajMK/README.md

 - 👋 Hi, I’m Devaraj
-- 👀 I’m interested in developing application and creating solution using cloud mainly focused on AWS.
+- 👀 I’m interested in developing applications and creating solutions using cloud mainly focused on AWS.
 - 🌱 I’m currently learning AWS.
 - 💞️ I’m looking to collaborate on any kind of solution or application that uses AWS.
 - 📫 How to reach me [DevarajMK](https://github.com/DevarajMK/DevarajMK)